jmcnally17/metroid-invaders/README.md

 </p>

 <p align="center">
   <b>Fig.2 -</b> A screenshot of the game window with the Gunship at the bottom of the board, firing the Laser at the grid of Metroids above while dodging the Metroid lasers.
-Ridley (sprite yet to be updated) can also be seen hovering above the grid of Invaders.
+Ridley can also be seen hovering above the grid of Invaders.
 The player's score can be seen in the top left hand corner with the number of lives left in the top right hand corner
 </p>

 <p align="center">